mbernste/mbernste.github.io/_posts/2023-05-29-matrix_spaces.md

 $$\boldsymbol{Ax} = \boldsymbol{b}$$

+Stated more explicitly, we can define a function $T: \mathbb{R}^n \rightarrow \mathbb{R}^m$ as:

+$$T(\boldsymbol{x}) := \boldsymbol{Ax}$$

-It turns out that the column space is simply the [range]() of this function!
-That is, it is the space of all vectors that $\boldsymbol{A}$ is capable of mapping to.
+It turns out that the column space is simply the [range](https://en.wikipedia.org/wiki/Range_of_a_function) of $T$!
+That is, it is the set of all vectors that $\boldsymbol{A}$ is capable of mapping to.
 To see why this is the case, recall that we can view matrix-vector multiplication between $\boldsymbol{A}$ and $\boldsymbol{x}$ as the act of taking a linear combination of the columns of $\boldsymbol{A}$ using the coefficients of $\boldsymbol{x}$ as coefficients:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_vector_multiplication_column_space2.png" alt="drawing" width="600"/></center>

+Here we see that the output will of this mapping will be in the span of the columns of $\boldsymbol{A}$.

 Row spaces
 ----------

-The **row space** of a matrix is the vector space spanned by the row-vectors of a matrix.
-Specifically,
+The **row space** of a matrix is the vector space spanned by the row-vectors of a matrix:

 <span style="color:#0060C6">**Definition 1 (column space):** Given a matrix $\boldsymbol{A}$, the **column space** of $\boldsymbol{A}$, is the vector space that spans the column-vectors of $\boldsymbol{A}$</span>

-Let's use the following matrix as an example:

-$$\begin{bmatrix}1 & 2 & 1 \\ 0 & 1 & -1\end{bmatrix}$$
+To understand the row space of a matrix $\boldsymbol{A}$, we will consider the matrix from Perspectives 2 and 3 -- that is, $\boldsymbol{A}$ as a list of column vectors and as a function mapping vectors from one space to another.

+**Understanding the row space when viewing matrices as lists of row vectors**

+The least abstract way to view the row space of a matrix is when considering a matrix to be a list of row-vectors.
+For example:

+<center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_visualize_row_vectors.png" alt="drawing" width="600"/></center>

-This matrix can be thought about as a collection of two three-dimensional row vectors (The dotted lines are visualization guides.
+In the figure above, the dotted lines are visualization guides.
 The colored dashed lines trace each vector to the $$z = 0$$ plane.
-The black dashed lines depict the difference between the two vectors on the $$z=0$$ plane.):
+The black dashed lines depict the difference between the two vectors on the $$z=0$$ plane.

-<center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_visualize_row_vectors.png" alt="drawing" width="600"/></center>

 The row space is then the vector space that is spanned by these two vectors.
-We see that in this case, the row space is a hyperplane:
+We see that in example, the row space is a hyperplane:

 <center><img src="https://raw.githubusercontent.com/mbernste/mbernste.github.io/master/images/matrix_visualize_row_space.png" alt="drawing" width="350"/></center>

+**Understanding the row space when viewing matrices as functions**

+Again, we will now consider matrices from the perspective of seeing them as [functions between vector spaces](https://mbernste.github.io/posts/matrices_as_functions/).
+Unlike the column space, the row space cannot be interpreted as either the domain or range of the function defined by the matrix.